 Wipes and cleaning cloths are designed to be stronger than facial tissue or toilet tissue, so they don't break down in water.Learn More

-Paper towels are designed to be absorbent and strong, and specifically to not break down in water.
-They are not intended to be flushed down the toilet.
+Paper towels are designed to be strong, and specifically to not break down in water.
+They are not intended to be flushed.Learn More

-Feminine hygiene products, such as sanitary napkins and tampons, are made of fibers like cotton and rayon.
-They are designed to absorb liquids instead of breaking down like toilet paper.
-Flushing these products can easily result in a clogged sewer line.
+Feminine hygiene products, such as sanitary napkins and tampons, are designed to absorb liquids instead of breaking down.Learn More

 Medicines.
 Large amounts of cleaning products.
 Paint and pesticides.
 Fats, oils, and grease.
 While all these things shouldn't go down the drain, they also shouldn't be put in the trash.
 Why?
 Some of these products can pose a hazard to water quality, and others can be turned into something beneficial.
 Defend your drains by disposing of these products as described to help prevent plumbing problems and to protect the quality of our lakes, rivers, and streams.

-If you put medicines such as prescription pharmaceuticals and over-the-counter medications (for example, antibiotics, antidepressants, vitamins, cough syrup, or pain medications) down the drain or into the toilet, they end up in the water supply because water treatment processes can't completely remove them.
+If you put medicines such as prescription pharmaceuticals or over-the-counter medications down the drain or in the toilet, they can end up in our water supply.Learn More

 The Defend Your Drains North Texas campaign is an educational effort that encourages residents to properly dispose of items that can harm a home's plumbing system, the region's wastewater treatment systems, and water quality.
 It is supported by the Wastewater And Treatment Education Roundtable (WATER), an educational partnership between the North Central Texas Council of Governments, municipalities, and water utilities in the North Texas region.
 Special thanks to Dallas Water Utilities for sharing the Defend Your Drains campaign with the North Texas region.